Masa7452/microtask/README.md

 ## 🎮 How to Use

-- Type your task and press Enter or click the "+" button to add it
+- Type your task in the input field and press Enter or click the "+" button to add it
-- Click the checkbox to mark a task as complete
+- Click the checkbox next to a task to mark it as complete
-- Click the save icon to keep frequently used tasks
 - Click the trash icon to remove a task
-- Track your overall progress with the progress bar
+- Track your overall progress with the progress bar at the top
-- Use the "Reset All Tasks" button to mark all tasks as uncompleted
+- Use the "Reset all tasks" button to mark all tasks as uncompleted
-- Use the "Delete All Tasks" button to remove all tasks at once
+- Use the "Delete all tasks" button to remove all tasks at once (confirmation required)

 ## 🚀 Deployment